GriMmzlyTM/Athena/Athena/Services/README.md

 A service must implement an interfact that itself implements `IService`

-This is because when a service is injected, it's injected through its interfact and not as a concrete class.
+This is because when a service is injected, it's injected through its interface and not as a concrete class.

 ```
 Services